 Since most of the ranges do not have restaurants near by and since you do not get much time for lunch, bring your lunch with you.
 Forget the diet this weekend!
 Remember that if you were an experienced motorcyclist on the bike for 5 hours, you would be in Virginia and would have stopped to eat several times by the time you stop for lunch.
 Saturday afternoon is spent in the classroom and then generally finishing up with a written test late in the afternoon.
 Usually, Sunday you meet at 7:30 am and spend the entire day on the range.
 At the end of the day there will be a skill's evaluation given.

-All of the timing is dependant on many factors such as weather and student ability.
-Sometimes a class may finish the classroom and range activities sooner or later than stated.
-Although there are 12 students in a class, each student is an individual and is coached separately.
+All of the class timing is dependent on many factors such as weather and student ability.
+At times a class may finish the classroom and range activities sooner or later than stated.
+Although there are 12 students in a class, each student is coached individually on an as needed basis, and remediated whenever necessary.

-The entire curriculum is based on you knowing nothing (except how to balance).
-We start at the beginning and go step-by-step.
-This procedure works for the most people, the true novice and people that have some experience as well as bad habits.
-Some people may need the course more than once, some people may not be able to keep up with the class, some people should not ride a motorcycle, and some people will ride forever.
+The entire Motorcycle Safety Foundation curriculum is based on you knowing nothing (except how to balance).
+We start at the very beginning and go step-by-step.
+This building block procedure works for most students, the true novice and students that have some experience as well as bad habits.
+Some students may need to take the course more than once, some students may not be able to keep up with the pace of the class.
+Some students should not ride a motorcycle, and some students will ride forever.
 Let us help you discover which one you'll be!